Tel.: +30 2108203289

 Short CV: Emeritus professor at the AUEB.
 He received his PhD from the London Business School (LBS), and served as lecturer at LBS.
 He has taught courses on strategy, entrepreneurship, and corporate governance.
 At AUEB he has served as Chairman of three departments, has been a director of the MSc in Public Policy & Management, and directed the Innovation & Entrepreneurship Unit with European distinctions.
 He has published in top academic journals and has more than 4500 citations.
 He has served as Ambassador of Greece in the OECD, has extensive experience as advisor and consultant.
 Currently he serves in the Council of Experts for Privatizations.

-Assistant Professor, University of Macedonia
+Associate Professor, University of Macedonia

 Tel.: +30 2310891773

 Short CV: Michael A. Madas is an Assistant Professor and Member of the Information Systems and e-Business (ISeB) Laboratory of the Department of Applied Informatics, University of Macedonia.
 He holds a PhD from the Department of Management Science and Technology of AUEB.
 He has taught several undergraduate and graduate courses in Logistics and Supply Chain Management, as well as Project Management.
 He has 13 publications in international scientific journals, 4 publications in edited volumes, and more than 30 publications in conference proceedings.
 His research experience includes the active involvement in a large number of European R&D projects funded by the European Commission.